 Moving into a new flat comes with a great deal of responsibilities, and it’s essential that you have everything properly planned out before the big day.
 But there’s no need to worry.

-This guide outlines each step to help you prepare for moving into a new flat.
+This change of address checklist outlines each step to help you prepare for moving into a new flat.

 Reach out to your current landlord